 Three simple approaches are described below.
 These are a great starting point for a purchasing team to reduce their workload and response time to answer the “how much will it cost” question.

 Want to Learn More?

-Register for the upcoming informational webinar “What to Do if Your Purchasing Practices Are Not Providing Should-Be Costs”.
+Watch the On-Demand Webinar “What to Do if Your Purchasing Practices Are Not Providing Should be Costs”.